TuckingFypos/turnip-price-tracker/README.md

 ## Release History

+* April 13, 2020
+  * Fixed timekeeping to reflect the Noon price reset
+  * Fixed the Clear function thanks to some community help

 * April 9, 2020
    * Added Issue Tracking to the repo
    * Added Sponsorship links to the top-bar